Rosetta Stone and Fluenz are language-learning resources that offer learners complete study solutions.

 How languages are taught with Rosetta Stone

-We only tried the Spanish course on Rosetta Stone, but I’d imagine that all courses are fairly similar.
+We only tried the Spanish and Japanese courses on Rosetta Stone, but I’d imagine that all courses are fairly similar.
 The full course has more than two hundred hours of material to work through, with exercises to improve your speaking, writing, reading, listening and pronunciation skills.

-There are 20 units altogether, which build up in difficulty as you progress through the course.
+There are 12 or 20 units altogether, depending on the language, which increase in difficulty as you progress through the course.
 Each unit has its own theme, but they all generally stick to the same format.

-You begin with the first core lesson, which runs through some of the grammar, vocabulary and phrases you learned in previous lessons.
-After that, you move onto shorter exercises that stick to the subject theme you’re working on, focusing on specific elements in particular.
+In each unit, you’ll begin with the first core lesson, which runs through some of the grammar, vocabulary and phrases you’ve learned in previous lessons.
+After that, you move onto shorter exercises that focus on more specific elements of the language while sticking to the lesson’s theme.

-In each exercise, you’ll be encouraged to work through questions, match pictures to sentences and improve your pronunciation, before you’re given a final score.
-You learn everything through immersion, which makes the exercises all feel quite similar.
+In each exercise, you’ll be encouraged to work through questions, match pictures to sentences, and improve your pronunciation before you’re given a final score.
+You learn everything through picture examples, which makes the exercises all feel quite similar.

 This method of learning won’t give you an in-depth look at the grammar of the language.
 Their approach of only using your target language can sometimes be frustrating.
-Concepts that could easily be understood with a quick explanation may never become clear when trying to pick it up through immersion.
-Likewise, sometimes it can be hard to figure out exactly what a picture is supposed to represent.
+Concepts that could easily be understood with a quick explanation may never become clear when trying to pick it up through pictures.
+Frankly, it can sometimes be difficult to figure out exactly what a picture is supposed to represent.

 Aside from the core material, Rosetta Stone also gives you access to a couple of other features when you purchase the Rosetta Stone package.
-The “Extended learning” feature lets you have some fun, with games to play against other learners, and a “Read” section for learning a bit about the cultural context of the language you’re learning, which the course itself doesn’t offer.
+The “Extended learning” feature provides a couple of different ways to interact with the language.
+There are audio versions of the lessons and a “Read” section for learning a bit about the cultural context of your target language, which the course itself doesn’t offer.
+Some language courses also include a phrasebook with translations.

 How languages are taught with Fluenz